 At Judge Magney State Park; the Brule’s most famous feature is the Devil’s Kettle.
 A mile and a half inland are the Lower Falls, then the Upper Falls and the Devil’s Kettle, where the river course splits.
 About half of the river’s water flow runs over the Upper Falls while the other half enters a cauldron, the Devil’s Kettle, and disappears.
 It is presumed that some of the water goes into an underground waterway and some reappears in a pool in the lower river reaches, but the point of re-entry remains unknown.

 The Pigeon drops 950 feet ending with the 100-foot drop High Falls.
 This lower reach is particularly rugged until a short distance after the falls, where the river widens.
 An easy half-mile trail in Grand Portage State Park leads to the High Falls.
 The trail end has two great viewing decks where you can feel the spray of the falls!

-wrap up your waterfall tour in Canada at the spectacular 131-foot “Niagra of the North’ which drops precipitously into a rock-walled canyon.
+Wrap up your waterfall tour in Canada at the spectacular 40-meter/131-foot “Niagra of the North’ which drops precipitously into a rock-walled canyon.
 Kakabeka Falls is located in Ontario, Canada – you will need a passport to enter Canada/return to the USA.